Discover Glenbrook Vintage Railway: A Journey Through New Zealand’s Steam-Powered Heritage

 3. Refreshments:

-• Café serving hot and cold drinks, snacks, and meals
+• Café offering hot and cold drinks, snacks, and meals

 4. Souvenir Shop:

-• Vintage artifacts, toys, apparel, and railway books available for purchase
+• Vintage artifacts, toys, apparel, and railway books for purchase

-You can easily reach Glenbrook Vintage Railway by car or public transport, with clear signage guiding you to the station.
+Reach the railway easily by car or public transport, with clear signage guiding you to the Glenbrook Station.
+Enjoy a deep dive into New Zealand’s steam-powered legacy with every visit.

 Special Themed Excursions

-For a touch of luxury, don't miss the First Class High Tea experience available on selected dates, complete with lavish treats and stunning views from the viewing balconies.
+For added luxury, enjoy the First Class High Tea experience on selected dates, featuring lavish treats and stunning views from viewing balconies.
+Catering services can be arranged, letting you focus on the celebration while the team manages details.

 Scenic Journeys and Views

-1. Picturesque Landscapes: Pass by charming farms and rolling hills that define the Waiuku area.
+1. Picturesque Landscapes: Traverse charming farms and rolling hills that define the Waiuku area.

-2. Historic Stations: Experience the character of Glenbrook and Victoria Ave Stations, each with their own stories.
+2. Historic Stations: Experience the unique character of Glenbrook and Victoria Ave Stations, steeped in history.

-3. Open Air Viewing: Some carriages offer open-air balconies, allowing you to soak in the fresh air and scenery.
+3. Open Air Viewing: Select carriages feature open-air balconies for fresh air and immersive scenery.

-4. Pukeoware Workshops: A stop here lets you witness vintage machinery and railway heritage in action.
+4. Pukeoware Workshops: Stop to see vintage machinery and railway heritage in action.

 Educational Opportunities Available